bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 9-3.</b> Recursively constructing the Von Koch snowflake</i></small></small></p>

-Fractals open up an entire universe of exploration and inspiration for the generative artist, far beyond what I've been able to hint at here.
+<p>Fractals open up an entire universe of exploration and inspiration for
+the generative artist, far beyond what I've been able to hint at here.
 If your interest is piqued at this point, I've pooled together further resources at <a href="https://davidmatthew.ie/generative-art-javascript-svg/#fractals﻿">
-davidmatthew.ie/generative-art-javascript-svg/#fractals</a> that I'd encourage you to explore.
+davidmatthew.ie/generative-art-javascript-svg/#fractals</a> that I'd encourage you to explore.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch9-2c">9.2c Systems Simulations</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-From simple rules, unexpected complexity often emerges; this is not only true for fractals, but for a number of natural systems.
-Simulating such systems is usually the business of serious science, but in the more advanced areas of generative art, you'll see simulations of basic physics (think gravity, mass, density, etc.), particle systems (like fog, fire, and smoke), and organic behavior (from single cell interactions to the flocking patterns of birds).
+<p>From simple rules, unexpected complexity often emerges; this is not only
+true for fractals, but for a number of natural systems.
+Simulating such systems is usually the business of serious science, but in the more advanced areas of generative art, you'll see simulations of basic physics (think gravity, mass, density, etc.), particle systems (like fog, fire, and smoke), and organic behavior (from single cell interactions to the flocking patterns of birds).</p>

-Now, SVG isn't always the medium of choice for systems simulations -- particle systems, for example, will perform better in pixel-based environments like the HTML canvas -- but performance concerns aside, if you're looking to add an extra layer to your compositions, sprinkling a bit of science on top of the art, simulating natural systems can certainly be worth the work involved.
-A single sketch could become the basis of an endless stream of creative output, as much application as artwork.
+<p>Now, SVG isn't always the medium of choice for systems simulations --
+particle systems, for example, will perform better in pixel-based environments like the HTML canvas -- but performance concerns aside, if you're looking to add an extra layer to your compositions, sprinkling a bit of science on top of the art, simulating natural systems can certainly be worth the work involved.
+A single sketch could become the basis of an endless stream of creative output, as much application as artwork.</p>

-John Conway's Game of Life is a good example of an organic simulation;
+<p>John Conway's Game of Life is a good example of an organic simulation;
 it's a grid-based, zero-player game that simulates patterns of growth, decline, and evolution.
 Each cell in the grid can be in one of two
 states: "alive" or "dead."
 Living cells contain a fill color; dead cells do not.
 The rules that underpin the game are surprisingly simple, yet complexity can nonetheless emerge in the form of unexpected patterns and clusters of cells battling it out for survival.
-These rules are as
+These rules are as follows:</p>
-follows:

 1. Any living cell with either one or zero neighbors dies.